 This recent article in The Conversation outlines why more parents are choosing to delay their children’s entry to Prep.

-We will note that we have recieved anecdotal feedback that different schools have different policies regarding how they handle and application for enrolment that may subsequently be delayed.
+We will note that we have received anecdotal feedback that different schools have different policies regarding how they handle and application for enrolment that may subsequently be delayed.
 Please talk to your school of choice about your preferences and ask for their policy on this matter.
 However, we stress, there is no legal requirement for you to provide any professional assessment or documentation.

 Starting your child’s education adventure on the right foot